 Oh no.

-We’re going to pick off all the meat from the chicken, and when you do, you’ll end up with about 6 cups worth of shredded chicken.
+Instead, you’re going to pick off all the meat from the chicken, and when you do, you’ll end up with about 6 cups worth of shredded rotisserie chicken.
 Most recipes will use about 2 cups of shredded chicken each, but some use as little as 1 cup.
 Depending on what you make, you can get anywhere from 3 to 6 different meals out of that meat.
-And that doesn’t even include making homemade chicken stock with the bones!
+And that doesn’t even include making Homemade Chicken Stock with the bones!

-My default recipe for using the meat from a rotisserie chicken is tacos, but even the greatest taco fan needs a break now and then, right?
+My go-to for recipes using leftover chicken is tacos, but even the greatest taco fan needs a break now and then, right?

-I’ve put together a list of 38 meals you can make with a rotisserie chicken.
-That way you can stretch that single chicken as far as you possibly can, and stretch your grocery dollars along with it!
+I’ve put together a list of 46 easy rotisserie chicken recipes.
+That way you can stretch that single chicken as far as you possibly can and stretch your grocery dollars along with it!

-Also, shredded chicken freezes wonderfully, so don’t let “it makes too much for me” get in the way of saving some money!
+Also, shredded chicken freezes wonderfully, so if one rotisserie chicken makes more meat than you can use in one meal plan, don’t let that get in the way of saving some money!

-Now, if you want to make some of the following recipes, but don’t have a whole chicken to cook, don’t despair!
-Use what you have and shred the chicken to stretch it further.
+Now, if you want to make some of the following recipes, but don’t have a whole chicken to cook, that’s okay!
+Use the cuts you have and shred the chicken to stretch it further.
 Make Sheet Pan Chicken Breast, Slow Cooker Chicken Thighs, Slow Cooker Chicken Breasts, or Instant Pot Frozen Chicken.

 Pasta Dishes